Rob Wagner (publisher): Leftist leanings

 Shortly before the Liberty Bond tour began some of Wagner's friends informed on him to the US Bureau of Investigation that he supported Germany during the war and expressed his strong opposition to America's entry into the conflict.
-Sisters Ruth Sterry, a Los Angeles newspaperwoman active in the suffragette movement, and Nora Sterry, a school principal, attended round table discussions with Wagner at his Los Angeles art studio.
+Two sisters, Ruth Sterry, a Los Angeles newspaperwoman active in the suffragette movement, and Nora Sterry, a school principal, attended round table discussions with Wagner at his Los Angeles art studio.
 They reported to federal authorities that Wagner voiced support for Germany.
 Ruth Sterry claimed that Wagner told her sister that the United States should surrender if Germany invaded.
 Her allegations were never proven.
 Wagner's longtime friend, the artist Elmer Wachtel, provided agents with a letter Wagner wrote, which contained anti-war statements and sympathy for the German government.
 The Bureau of Investigation and the War Department's Military Intelligence Branch attempted to determine whether Wagner was a German agent.
 Undercover operatives conducted around-the-clock surveillance of Wagner as the Chaplin party swung through the Southern states during the tour.
 Agents attempted to recruit Douglas Fairbanks as an informant, but there is no evidence to suggest the actor agreed to the plan.
 Agents also hired a young woman to seduce Wagner to gain access to his personal diaries while the Chaplin party stayed at a New Orleans hotel, but the plan was never carried out.
 Ultimately, however, agents obtained Wagner's diaries, but found no evidence that he was a German spy.

 In November and December 1919, he was summoned before a Los Angeles County Grand Jury on charges of sedition for his vocal opposition to America's entry into the European war, his association with the radical International Workers of the World (IWW) and his sympathies for Germany.
 The grand jury did not deliver an indictment due to insufficient evidence.

 Wagner also introduced Chaplin to leftists Max Eastman and Upton Sinclair, and between the three men helped influence Chaplin's left-leaning worldview.
 Chaplin often participated in roundtable political and moral discussions of the war, which was sponsored by the Severance Club that consisted of writers and film people, including Wagner.

 Script was a supporter of Franklin Roosevelt's policies.
 As the world teetered on the brink of war, it often took a pacifist tone.
 And its wartime domestic coverage took on unpopular causes such as defending the rights of Mexican-Americans during the Los Angeles Zoot Suit riots, the postwar resurgence of the Ku Klux Klan and questioning the wisdom of interning Japanese-Americans.
 Wagner had written extensively for Socialist publications in the first decades of the 20th century and his liberal views were reflected in his columns and interviews with leftists Upton Sinclair, Max Eastman and William C. deMille.
 The magazine also conducted extensive interviews with Communist revolutionary Leon Trotsky in 1938.
 Script also published articles written by blacklisted screenwriters, including Dalton Trumbo and Gordon Kahn.